cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 I started writing some blog posts around some of my potential proposal topics.
 This was a big win because the blog content made it much easier to pull info an ideas from to include in the proposal.
-It also gave me a chance to get feedback on what parts people thought were the most valuable.
+It also allowed me to get feedback on what parts people thought were the most valuable.

-I decided to go all in on what I thought was my strongest proposal and reached out to Boulder Ruby and speak on that topic (update this).
+I decided to go all in on what I thought was my strongest proposal and reached out to Boulder Ruby to speak on that topic.

-My thinking was...

-If I don't get accepted, having a chance to get some more feedback would improve my chances in future.
+My thinking was...If I don't get accepted, having a chance to get some more feedback would improve my chances in the future.

 If I _did_ get accepted, I'd already be committed to having an early version done about 6 weeks before Rails Conf.

 Hearing the theme of this year's Rails Conf was 'building with Rails' I had some ideas for a talk on Action Mailbox that I thought would be a great fit.
-I thought this was my strongest proposal and represented my best chance at being accepted.
+I thought this was my strongest proposal and represented my best chance of being accepted.

 **Thursday 2/29 @ 2:03 PM** (I saved the email) I finally got my breakthrough.

-"Holy $hit..."
-(not sure)
+"Wait, What?!...."

-I had to squint and re-read the email a couple of times but there it was.
+I had to squint and re-read the email a couple times but there it was.
 The acceptance email I've been on the hunt for so long.

 ### Knocking the dust off